The Northwest Territories-Yellowknife

 Sweaty Betty’s-Small, unpretentious hangout with mismatched furniture, a loungelike back room & a cozy patio.: 13 Ossington Ave, Toronto, ON M6J 1H1, Canada

 Canadas Wonderland.
 Great big Paramount park.
 Lots of coasters.
 Similar to Kings Dominion in Virginia.

 Regional Specialty-Smoked Brisket Sandwiches.
 The Jews that moved here in the early part of the 1900s smoked as well as cured their Corned beef and it is what you will find all over Toronto.
 This is not peppery like Pastrami is.

 Toronto is a city with three major Chinatowns, a couple of Little Italys and large communities of Asian, Greek, Portuguese, Polish and Indian immigrants.
 You will find Chinese restaurants along Spadina Avenue to the city’s Greek town, along Danforth Avenue.

 There is another distinctly Torontonian characteristic: hybrids.
 You can find Polish-Canadian food, a Portugese-Italian groceries.

 Yonge Street (pronounced “young”), is a mishmash of clothing stores, cafes and restaurants frequented by students at the nearby University of Toronto.

 The Brownstone Cafe is one of dozens of cheap, casual eateries along Yonge Street.
 Here, and in fact everywhere in Toronto you will find big portions and small prices.
-An entree and a drink cost around $9.

 Toronto’s main commercial strips are Queen Street West and the Kensington Market.
 Queen Street runs east-west through the heart of downtown.
 Its eastern flank is dominated by two hubs of activity: City Hall at Nathan Phillips Square, and the Eaton Center, a massive, blocklong mall with a soaring open-air atrium.